Concentration in Social Sciences

-The Social Science concentration allows students to gain a broad knowledge of the social sciences, while tailoring the course selection to those that will benefit them most in their chosen career path.
+The Social Sciences concentration allows students to gain a broad knowledge of the social sciences, while tailoring the course selection to those that will benefit them most in their chosen career path.
 Areas of study include anthropology, economics, geography, government, history, sociology, psychology, criminal justice, and social work.
 The great thing about the Social Sciences concentration is that it allows so many choices in a variety of disciplines.

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.